Keyboard shortcuts

 • UVTT files - Universal VTT format with embedded grid data

-• Name - Display name for the map
+3. Enter a Map Name for the map

 4. Click Upload

-Tip: UVTT files from tools like Dungeondraft include grid configuration automatically, saving setup time.
+Tip: UVTT files from tools like Dungeondraft include grid configuration automatically.
+For image files, you can configure the grid in Token Setup.

 Step 5: Open Token Setup